top of page

 Reaching out for help isn’t a sign of weakness; it’s a sign of strength.
 It takes courage to acknowledge when something isn’t working and to take steps to improve your life.
 We cannot keep everyone elses teacups filled if our teapots are empty.

-If you’re unsure whether therapy is right for you, I offer a free intial consultation so you can ask questions and get a feel for how I work.
+If you’re unsure whether therapy is right for you, I offer a free initial consultation so you can ask questions and get a feel for how I work.
 There’s no pressure and I don't try to pitch therapy to you, just an opportunity to see if counselling might be the right fit for you.

 Ready to Start?
 Let’s Talk